miklevin/Pipulate.com/software.md

 ### Concurrent URL Crawl to Parquet

 This builds on from above crawler code.
 You should have sqlite databases siting on your drive which are the link and depth databases, respectively.
-We continue on using the ***./crawl.db*** data and launched a massively parallel concurrent crawl at the site using everything Python can muster.
+We continue on using the ***./crawl/depth.db*** data and launched a concurrent crawl at the site using everything Python can muster.

 We use the PyPI httpx requests-like package for that, except it supports a concurrent context manager to... well, look and see.
 Hard to express, but there is some code brevity magic going on here to express concurrency so well.
 I limit a concurrent URL content-grab to 1000.
-You have to re-run it to get through the list.
+You have to re-run it to get through the list if the crawl returned more than 1000 pages.

 ```python
 import httpx